kvalle/writings/original-lisp.md

+---
+date: 2013-11-10
+title: Implementing (the original) Lisp in Python
+description: "To understand what Lisp is all about, let's go back to the roots and
+    have a look at John McCarthy's original Lisp.
+By implementing it in Python we see how, with just a few basic operators and a simple concept of functions, we're able to implement the rest of the language within itself."
+---

 # Implementing (the original) Lisp in Python

 As programmers we take great pride in keeping up with new developments in libraries, languages and tools (and usually have a lot of fun doing it as well).
 If we stop learning, we know we'll soon end up like the Cobol-programmers of today.
 And this is of course a good thing — there's always something new and exciting to learn, something on which to sharpen our skills.

 But sometimes I also find that it pays off to take a look at the old, rather than the new.
 It's good to go back to the roots, to see where it all comes from, and to have look at the fundemental ideas.
 Today we'll take a trip back to 1960, to the origins of Lisp as described by John McCarthy in his paper [Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part 1][rec-func].

 There is really nothing novel in this blogpost.
 The ideas all belonged to McCarthy, but sometimes it's good to just study the masters.
 Lets explore the origins of one of our most powerful (family of) programming languages.
 We'll start by briefly covering the Lisp syntax and semantics, before moving on to an implementation of the language itself in Python.